gerkone/pyTORCS-docker/driver/torcs_client/README.md

 ```

 ### Changing track
-Racing on another track is as simple as changing the value of the parameter training.track.
+Racing on another track is as simple as changing the value of the parameter _training.track_.
 The TORCS config file will be edited accordingly.

 The track can be choosen from:
 ```